 Lord Jesus begins by saying that before He returns there will be signs in the world, signs in the middle east and signs in the heavens.
-They include wars, rumors of wars, natural disasters and false teachers etc.
+They include false teachers (deception), wars, rumors of wars and natural disasters etc.

 If you look at current events, its easy to find wars, rumors of wars and natural disasters.
 If you wind the clock back 100 years, 500 years and 1000 years you will see the same.
 68% of the human race does not know Lord Jesus and those that do are often at risk to false teachings.
 This is planet earth and the human race business as usual.